H8X24A1/H8X24A1.github.io/usage/sparo-user-documentation.md

 <img src="/images/sparo/availableresources.jpeg" width="200">

 +++ Quick Booking and Scheduled Bookings
 Instantly book available resources or schedule them for future use.
 You can either make a quick booking from the app’s interface or schedule a reservation for a later time.

-You can see the capacity of each resource and by touching the booking button you can quick book the resource for now.
-Simply choose the planned duration and the resource is booked.
+You can see the capacity of each resource and by touching the booking button, you can quickly book the resource for immediate use.
+Simply choose the planned duration, and the resource is booked.

+For scheduled bookings, users must use the fine filter to select specific times . to ensure the availability of the resource during the desired time.
+This helps refine search results for better scheduling accuracy.

 <img src="/images/sparo/quickbooking.jpeg" width="200">
 <br></br>